 Change the trajectory of your future and join the MS IT & Management program.

-The MSITM Class of 2024 application opens this fall.
+The MSITM Class of 2024 application is now open!
+Apply today!

 Round 1: October 17, 2022